 - The Fry Family Food Co – who encourage consumers to “Swap meat with 100% plant-based products”

 - Tofurky, with their plant-based burgers that are said to be not only “mouth-watering” but also “crazy good for the environment”

 - Oumph – who claim their products have a “completely unique structure and texture… unlike anything else from the plant kingdom”.

-Other companies whose products contain plant-based meat alternatives, and which make broadly similar claims, include Linda McCartney Foods, Quorn, Gosh, Naturli, Iceland, Beyond Meat, and Impossible Foods – as featured in the “Impossible Burger” served in some Burger King restaurants.
+Other companies whose products contain plant-based meat alternatives, and which make broadly similar claims, include Linda McCartney Foods, Quorn, Gosh, Naturli, Iceland, Beyond Meat, Kellogg’s Incogmeato, and Impossible Foods – the creators of the “Impossible Burger” served in some Burger King restaurants.